 Pictured above: Artist Joshua Been of Salida, CO paints Independence Monument.
 Photo courtesy the artist.

-The 2019 Colorado National Monument Plein Air Invitational will soon be getting a new name!
+The 2019 Monuments and Canyons Plein Air Invitational is almost here!
 This year the Colorado National Monument Association is partnering with the Colorado Canyons Association to expand the area which participating artists will be able to explore and paint.
 Now artists will be able to paint in multiple locations including Dominguez-Escalante canyons, McInnis Canyons and Rabbit Valley in addition to the Colorado National Monument!
 Click the CCA logo above to be sent to their site.

 Colorado Canyons Association (CCA) fosters community stewardship, education and awareness of our National Conservation Lands with a focus on Dominguez-Escalante, Gunnison Gorge and McInnis Canyons National Conservation Areas (NCA’s) in western Colorado.
 CCA connects our community to local public lands by providing outdoor programs for over 3,000 students on land and river each year.
 Other award-winning work includes riparian restoration, citizen science, and interpretation in and around our three NCA’s.